Nragis/cs3443group5/README.md

 - Java
 - Github
 - Eclipse
+- Maven

 # Features
 - Player can move anywhere on the canvas while the player has control over ships weapons.
 A simple single shot projectile laucher.
 - Enemies spawn at random anywhere on the canvas as well.
+- A local leaderboard and statistics tracker using json
+- A global leaderboard
+- Ramping difficulty based on how long the player has been playing

 # Credits
 - David Jackson